DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Source your data
   - Recognize bad data
   - Question your data
-- Explore [CTSafeConnect2020 masked data Google Sheet](https://docs.google.com/spreadsheets/d/1dCZftO7ukIlodahZZGwbt5dTAPgenRM6VxO6-Lb_wdQ/edit#gid=1352497557) requires password and [data service definitions](https://docs.google.com/document/d/1jtNKXDxAEMTK9yzVS0Hr3uEKdaifcEctV6hMcWF3GfI/edit)
+- Explore [CTSafeConnect2020 masked data Google Sheet](https://docs.google.com/spreadsheets/d/1dCZftO7ukIlodahZZGwbt5dTAPgenRM6VxO6-Lb_wdQ/edit#gid=1352497557) *requires password* and also review [data service definitions](https://docs.google.com/document/d/1jtNKXDxAEMTK9yzVS0Hr3uEKdaifcEctV6hMcWF3GfI/edit)
+- Assign Build Stage 1: Explore CTSafeConnect Data.
+Explore the data.
+What do you notice?
+What do you need clarification about?
+What questions can we ask about the data that might help our community partners?
+Work with your randomly-assigned classmate(s) to co-author a Google Document that addresses these items (thoughtful lists or short paragraphs are fine), SHARE it so that anyone can view, and put your names at the top.
+Paste the link to your shared Google Doc here in Moodle on Wed 5 Jan before midnight, to give the instructor time to compile them for our Thursday meeting with the community partners.
+Worth 5 points.
 - Start reading Catherine D'Ignazio and Lauren Klein *Data Feminism* chapters 1 and 2 <https://data-feminism.mitpress.mit.edu>, especially these selections:
   - [Chapter 1.
 Power Chapter](https://data-feminism.mitpress.mit.edu/pub/vi8obxh7/release/4) begins with a story about tennis star Serena Williams.
 What do the authors mean by this line? ["What we choose to measure is a statement of what we value...and who we value"](https://data-feminism.mitpress.mit.edu/pub/vi8obxh7/release/4#nxk87mil5kj)
   - [Chapter 2 about Challenge Power](https://data-feminism.mitpress.mit.edu/pub/ei7cogfn/release/4) begins with a comparison of two different maps of Detroit.
 How do the maps differ, and what do the authors mean when they ask ["Who makes maps and who gets mapped?"](https://data-feminism.mitpress.mit.edu/pub/ei7cogfn/release/4#nl1iq5r2p9p)
   - How do these themes connect to last night's reading?
 Clare Dignan, “Race, Wealth Still Dictate Which Stories of Domestic Violence Get Told, Experts Say,” Connecticut Post, December 8, 2021, <https://www.ctpost.com/projects/2021/intimate-partner-violence/public-attention/>.
 - Prepare for Find and Question Data quiz, to be taken during any 2-hour period before midnight tonight on [Moodle](https://moodle.trincoll.edu)
-- Assign Build Stage 1: Explore CTSafeConnect Data.
-Explore the data.
-What do you notice?
-What do you need clarification about?
-What questions can we ask about the data that might help our community partners?, due in class on Thursday 6 Jan

 ### Thu 6 Jan
 - Overview of Learning Goal #3: Clean Up Messy Data.
 Start reading HODV Chapter 4 at <https://handsondataviz.org/clean.html>